Skip to main content

 2011

-• Legislature added funds to the Department of Human Services budget to expand the increase the informal support services in the eastern part of the state
+• Legislature added funds to Health and Human Services budget to expand the increase the informal support services in the eastern part of the state

 • Funds were added to the contract with the Head Injury Association